redstone-finance/redstone-docs/docs/avs/running-avs-operator.md

 The following instructions apply to setting up an operator in the testnet environment running on Ethereum [Holesky](https://holesky.etherscan.io/) (L1), where the EigenLayer contracts and Othenic contracts responsible for operator rewards are deployed.
 Additionally, the L2 Polygon [Amoy](https://amoy.polygonscan.com/) network hosts contracts that validate attester signatures and store the current price and its timestamp.
 :::

-To become an operator in the RedStone AVS network, you’ll need to follow the three steps outlined below.
+To become an operator in the RedStone AVS network, you’ll need to follow the four steps outlined below.

 ## Step 1: Registering as an Operator